“One does not always stay intact.”

 As a radical transfeminist, I’m scared of callout culture, with its savage need for purity, just as I’m scared of assimilation, that temptation to abandon resistance.
 And this makes it easy for me to fear authenticity, the same way that I fear common sense, the political principle that disguises itself as simple virtue.

 Some people believe the world stops at the horizon.

 But speaking now as a woman left many-selved through trauma, I’m mostly scared you’ll mistake my questioning for an answer.
 Yes, my beautiful, kind, bewildered allies, I have personally survived through things you want urgently to understand—but no, I cannot tell you what it is like to be trans, nor teach you what it means to be queer, nor in any way be your compass.
 My fiction does not contain authentic representations of trans and queer people.

 It contains exactly what you should expect: fictions.

 And yet.
 Ursula LeGuin reminds us that “the novelist says in words what cannot be said in words.”
 My own authenticity forever eludes me, but in my wandering search, perhaps I have shown myself to you.

 Eden S. French is an award-winning novelist, a graduate researcher at the University of Tasmania, and nothing but trouble.
 She lives in Hobart, Tasmania with her enchanting artist girlfriend, at least one cat, and a sense of foreboding.
 Eden has just published Reintegration with Queer Pack.
-Eden is on Facebook, Twitter, and at www.edenfrench.com
+You can find Eden on Twitter.

 (Copyright picture on top: unsplash/Thomas Martinsen)